stuartpb/barfspace/content/cd719be0-5b7c-4263-accf-cf6cddb2a16b.md

 [This All3DP article](https://all3dp.com/3d-print-drone-parts/) closes on a list

 [This list](http://blog.layertrove.com/3d-printed-drone/) has more open-source, low-cost projects on it

+[Hovership](http://www.thingiverse.com/Hovership/designs) had some interesting designs, but has folded

 [PIXXY](https://www.thingiverse.com/thing:272234) (2014, not modular)